-During the install the gateway is setup to use NT Service\PBIEgwService for the Windows service logon.
+During the install the gateway is set up to use NT Service\PBIEgwService for the Windows service signin.
 You can switch this to a domain user or managed service account if you’d like.

 By default, you have this permission on any gateway that you install.
-As the administrator you can grant another users permission to co-administrate the gateway.
-It is recommended you always have multiple administrators specified to handle employee events in your organization.
+As the administrator you can grant another user permission to coadministrate the gateway.
+It's recommended you always have multiple administrators specified to handle employee events in your organization.

 Use of stored credentials

-When you setup a data source on the gateway you will need to provide credentials for that data source.
+When you set up a data source on the gateway you'll need to provide credentials for that data source.
 All actions to that data source will run using these credentials.
-Credentials are encrypted securely, using asymmetric encryption before they are stored in the cloud.
-The credentials are sent to the machine, running the gateway on-premises, where they are decrypted when the data source is accessed.
+Credentials are encrypted securely, using asymmetric encryption before they're stored in the cloud.
+The credentials are sent to the machine running the gateway on-premises where they're decrypted when the data source is accessed.

-It is recommended that you whitelist the IP addresses for the data region in your firewall.
-You can download the latest list here https://www.microsoft.com/download/details.aspx?id=41653 These IP addresses are used for outbound communication with Azure Service Bus.
+It's recommended that you add the IP addresses to an approval list for the data region in your firewall.
+You can download the latest list here: https://www.microsoft.com/download/details.aspx?id=41653.
+These IP addresses are used for outbound communication with Azure Service Bus.

-Updates are not auto-installed for the On-premises data gateway.
-It is highly encouraged to remain current with the latest data gateway version as the updates to the gateway is are released on a monthly basis.
+Updates are not auto-installed for the on-premises data gateway.
+It's highly encouraged to remain current with the latest data gateway version as the updates to the gateway are released on a monthly basis.

-A recovery key is assigned (i.e., not auto-generated) by the administrator at the time the On-Premises Data Gateway is installed.
+A recovery key is assigned (that is, not auto-generated) by the administrator at the time the on-premises data gateway is installed.
 The recovery key is required if the gateway is to be relocated to another machine, or if the gateway is to be restored.
 Therefore, the key should be retained where other system administrators can locate it if necessary.